 Acropolis and ancient temples of downtown Athens are always included in the 'to-do' list of people visiting Greece.
-They are popular and or good reason; buildings reveal so much about the history and the culture of a nation.
+They are popular and for good reason; buildings reveal so much about the history and the culture of a nation.
 However, these historical monuments are not the only must-see spots with impressive buildings in the center of the Greek capital.
 Athens has a charming neoclassical side that only a few tourists get to know.
-That's why here, we provide you with all the information about the impressive Athenian neoclassical buildings like Zappeio, Athens Academy and the Iliou Melathron.
+That's why here, we provide you with all the information about the impressive Athenian neoclassical buildings like Zappeio, Athens Academy, and the Iliou Melathron.

 Table of Contents

 Neoclassicism could be compared to a child that Greece gave life to, then, Western Europe raised, and finally, in the 19th century, it came back to the place where it was born.
 The advent of neoclassicism in Greece happened to coincide with the liberation of the country and the arrival of King Otto.
 The Greeks had been in thrall to Ottomans until then, so, their sudden urge to forget their past contributed to the rapid spread of neoclassicism.
 It is reported that it was exactly what Greece needed at the time, in order to be restructured.
 People were trying to get away from the tragedy they had experienced; thus, the reconstruction of Athens, the urban development, and the emerging breathtaking neoclassical buildings became the hope for a new start.
 Notably, it was the time when Athens became the capital city of the country.

 The University of Athens - credits: Anastasios71/Shutterstock.com